PoI: A Filter to Extract Pixel of Interest from Novel Views for Scene Coordinate Regression: Introduction

-The main contributions of our work are summarized as follows: \begin{itemize} \item We introduce the PoI method, a pixel-level filter designed to eliminate pixels of low rendering quality for effective training data augmentation. \item We present an innovative variant of the PoI method to tackle scene coordinate regression for scenarios of extremely sparse input. \item We perform extensive evaluations on both indoor and outdoor datasets, demonstrating the effectiveness of our method and achieving state-of-the-art performance. \end{itemize}
+The main contributions of our work are summarized as follows: \begin{itemize} \item We introduce PoI, a pixel-level filtering framework that enables effective integration of NVS into SCR-based localization by removing low-quality rendered pixels. \item We incorporate diffusion-based refinement into the NVS pipeline, allowing recovery of structurally plausible content beyond geometry-based interpolation. \item We conduct extensive evaluations on indoor and outdoor datasets, demonstrating that our method achieves state-of-the-art localization accuracy with competitive training efficiency. \end{itemize}